galaxyproject/planemo/docs/writing_how_do_i.rst

 \.\.\. test tools against a package or container in a bioconda pull request?
 ----------------------------------------------------------------------------

-First, obtain the artifacts of the PR by sending the following message ``@BiocondaBot please fetch artifacts``.
+First, obtain the artifacts of the PR by adding this comment:
+``@BiocondaBot please fetch artifacts``.
 In the reply one finds the links to the built package and docker image.